In this lecture, you will learn how to

 The two modes are

-- The green border is replaced by a grey (or grey and blue) border
+The green border is replaced by a blue border

 To switch to